The-Best-Codes/codeometer/README.md

 ## Installation

 Codeometer is packaged for Debian-based systems.
-To install, use:
+To install, download the DEB file and open it in an app installer.

+If you don't have an app installer, download the file and run this command:

 ```bash
 sudo dpkg -i codeometer_1.2.0.deb